macartur/topology/README.rst

 .*.interface.is.nni
 ===================
-Event reporting that a interface is a NNI interface.
+Event reporting that two interfaces were identified as NNI interfaces.

 Content
 -------